Simon-Brandt/ShellArgparser/docs/contribution_guide.md

 <!-- <include command="sed '1,20d;s/^#/##/;s/<toc>/<toc title="Table of contents (Contribution guide)">/' ../CONTRIBUTING.md" md-file="../CONTRIBUTING.md"> -->
 ## 8. Contribution guide

 You're very welcome to contribute to the Argparser!
-Be it fixing spelling mistakes or small bugs, adding or clarifying the [documentation](../docs), or even adding new functionality to the Argparser itself, any improvement is highly appreciated.
+Be it by fixing spelling mistakes or small bugs, adding or clarifying the [documentation](../docs), or even adding new functionality to the Argparser itself, any improvement is highly appreciated.

 In order to facilitate the seemless integration of your commits with the Argparser codebase, please try to comply with the following guidelines.
 Most of them are rather irrelevant for small fixes, so you probably would follow them, anyways.
 If you have reasons *not* to comply, it would likely not mean that your commit can't be merged, but you should explain *why* the guideline does not apply.
 After all, it's a *guideline*, not a *law*.
 And its always possible to adjust things at a later stage.